A Distance-based Paraconsistent Semantics for DL-Lite: Distance-based semantics for TBoxes

-The first result states that there always exist minimal model types for any non-empty TBox; the second shows that when a TBox is consistent, each minimal model type is exactly model type; and the third ensures that minimal model type sets always hold role coherence.
+In Proposition \ref{prop:minimal-model-type}, the first item states that there always exist minimal model types for any non-empty TBox; the second shows that when a TBox is consistent, each minimal model type is exactly model type; and the third ensures that minimal model type sets always satisfy the role coherence. {proposition} \begin{definition} Let $\Sigma$ be a signature, $\mathcal{T}$ a TBox, and, $\phi$ an inclusion over $\Sigma$.
+Given a distance function $d$ and an aggregation function $f$, $\mathcal{T}$ distance-based entails (d-entails) $\phi$, denoted by $\mathcal{T}\models_{d,f}\psi$, if $\Lambda^{+}_{d,f}(\Pi_{\Sigma}(\mathcal{T}),T_{\Sigma})\subseteq Mod^T(\{\phi\})$. \end{definition}